OfficeDev/office-js-docs/reference/excel/range.md

 #### Returns
 void

-### copyFrom(sourceRange: Range or string, copyType: RangeCopyType, skipBlanks: bool, transpose: bool)
+### copyFrom(sourceRange: Range or RangeAreas or string, copyType: RangeCopyType, skipBlanks: bool, transpose: bool)
-Copies cell data or formatting from the source range to the current range.
+Copies cell data or formatting from the source range or RangeAreas to the current range.

 #### Syntax
 ```js